ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/ECS/ecs-01/README.md

 ### Write a Task Definition

 - Task definitions specify how Amazon ECS deploys the application containers across the cluster.
-- Before begin we need to create IAM role:
+- Before beginning, we need to create an IAM role:

 ```bash
 Use case : Elastic Container Service >>> Elastic Container Service task